etsubu/NanoVM/README.md

 Todo:
 * Add commands for modifying the stack and registers
 * Add whole memory dump which will dump all the memory pages including code and stack to the disk.
+* Add option to disassemble the whole code and dump to the disk with memory offsets

 # General